-Some might leave your body in waste matter.
+Some PBDEs might leave your body in waste matter.
 Small amounts may leave in the urine in a few days.
-Other PBDEs might stay in your body for many years.
-These would be stored in body fat.
-PBDEs stored in body fat can be passed from mother to child in breast milk.
-PBDEs can also pass from the mother to the unborn baby.
+Other PBDEs might get stored in body fat for many years.
+PBDEs stored in body fat can be passed from mother to child in breast milk and from the mother to the unborn baby.